jamesarambam/jamesarambam.github.io/_pages/cv.md

 Community Service
 ==================
-* Program Committee Member for AAAI 2020.
+* Program Committee Member for AAAI-2022, AAAI-2020.
 * Local organizing committee for the International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2016, Singapore.

 Skills